SameThing-AI/demo/README.md

 - **Security Headers**: Comprehensive security headers for production deployment
 - **Error Handling**: Robust error boundaries and graceful failure handling
 - **Optimized Build**: Production-ready with code splitting and optimization

+## 🤖 AI Assessment Chatbot

+Our innovative AI Assessment Chatbot provides candidates with strategic AI assistance during assessments, simulating modern work environments where AI tools are commonly used.

+### Key Features:
+- **Strategic Credit System**: Each question provides credits based on difficulty (Easy: 2, Medium: 3, Hard: 4)
+- **Guided Learning**: AI provides hints and guidance without giving direct answers
+- **Context-Aware**: Understands job role, description, and specific assessment questions
+- **Real-world Simulation**: Reflects actual workplace scenarios where AI assistance is available
+- **Fair Evaluation**: Encourages strategic thinking and effective resource utilization

+### How it Works:
+1. Candidates see available AI credits for each question
+2. They can chat with the AI assistant for guidance and hints
+3. The AI helps with problem-solving approach without providing direct answers
+4. Credits are consumed with each AI interaction
+5. Candidates must balance AI assistance with independent thinking

 ## 🛠 Tech Stack